 Want to have movie-star quality teeth?
-Worried that carbonated water might be damaging your pearly whites?
+Worried that sparkling water might be damaging your pearly whites?

 Well, you’re in luck!
-This helpful guide has everything you need to know about carbonated water and the health of your teeth.
+This helpful guide has everything you need to know about sparkling water and the health of your teeth.

 In short, the answer is yes – excessive consumption of carbonated beverages could cause the erosion of enamel and the general weakening of teeth.